 - All free preventive services offered to non-transgender patients also apply to transgender patients.

-- You may qualify for Medicaid if your household income is less than 133% Federal Poverty Level, even without being pregnant, married, or under 18 years old.
+- You may qualify for Health First Colorado if your household income is less than 133% Federal Poverty Level, even without being pregnant, married, or under 18 years old.

 - Gender-affirming care, like hormone therapy and surgery, are covered by Colorado Medicaid.
 More information can be found in the fact sheet about Colorado Medicaid from One Colorado.